sirupsen/sirupsen.github.io/content/about.md

 to make it as easy as possible for applications built inside Shopify to talk to each other.

-Today, I run a lab called New Capabilities which boots up highly technical teams, straddling a role somewhere between project manager, manager, and engineer.
+Starting in 2019, I ran a lab called New Capabilities which boots up highly technical teams, straddling a role somewhere between project manager, manager, and engineer.
 I take help get projects off the ground, while building the team and enabling everyone on it to grow.
 My goal is to put the team in a position where they no longer need me as fast as possible.

 In 2019 in New Capabilities we started a team to do a complete [rewrite of the Shopify Storefront][sfr], which serves all merchant store traffic.
 It's architected based on everything we have learned from running Shopify at scale.
 It's able to serve read-traffic out of multiple regions, [cache better][sfrcache], and is much more performant.
+About a year and a bit after we started the project with a team of ~8, it was serving the vast majority of production traffic, much of it up to an order of magnitude faster.

 In 2020, we've worked on patches to MySQL and real-time components for the Admin of Shopify.
 For half of 2020 and 2021 I worked on expanding the search efforts at Shopify.
 In May 2021 I left Shopify.
+No plans currently.
+Enjoying life, and will wait for the perfect pitch before batting at the next venue.

 I spend time [reading][reading], [cooking][cooking], weightlifting, working on [personal software projects][airtable], and paddling.